Mafia III: Reception

-Mafia III received "mixed or average" reviews from critics, according to review aggregator Metacritic.
+Mafia III received "mixed or average" reviews from critics, according to review aggregator platform Metacritic.
 Critics praised the story, characters, and darker themes, but criticized the repetitive gameplay and the presence of numerous technical issues.

 Alex Donaldson of VG247 gave the game a mixed review, writing, "Mafia III features one of my [favorite] video game stories of the year, some gorgeous presentation, an amazing soundtrack and an interesting world.
 Sadly it also has by-the-numbers mission design and dubious performance."
 In his 2/5 star review, Sam White of The Guardian wrote, "To say Mafia III is a disappointment is an understatement.
 It has all of the surface components to form a great game: the writing and acting are superb, its direction and style are great, but its mechanical underpinnings are archaic and desperately unimaginative."

 Marty Sliva of IGN gave the game a score of 7.5 out of 10, summarizing his review with: "Mafia 3s strong characters and confident storytelling kept me engaged, even if the gameplay rarely delivered anything but bog-standard and repetitive open-world action.
 That's a bummer, because Lincoln is an incredible protagonist and New Bordeaux is a fantastic setting thematically, and it would've been great to see them put to better use."
 Brian Mazique of Forbes gave the game an 8.1/10, saying, "This might not be everyone's cup of tea, but if you love a good character study and aren't in search of gameplay mechanics that break new ground in innovation and control, this is one you should own."